hackmaddy/Gatherly/README.md

 # gatherly
-it is a app where two clients can communicate with eachother, made using webrtc in a single day
+it is a app where two clients can communicate with eachother

 #setup